-a) Valuation of assets

-- Market-quoted investments: Equities are valued at bid market prices available on the final day of the accounting period.

-- Fixed income securities including short-term instruments are priced based on evaluated prices provided by independent pricing services.

-- For pooled funds, if bid prices are provided by the fund administrators then these are used, otherwise the Net Asset Value is used.

-- Private Equity is valued using the latest audited valuation from the Limited Partner/General Partner.
+- a.
+Valuation of assets - Market quoted investments: Equities are valued at bid market prices available on the final day of the accounting period. - Fixed income securities including short-term instruments are priced based on evaluated prices provided by independent pricing services. - For pooled funds, if bid prices are provided by the fund administrators then these are used, otherwise the Net Asset Value is used. - Private Equity is valued using the latest audited valuation from the Limited Partner/General Partner.
 This is adjusted for any capital calls/distributions that have taken place since the date of the statement.
-Unquoted investments for Private Placements and Infrastructure are priced using discounted cash flow methodology.

-All assets are disclosed in the financial statements at their fair value.

-b) Foreign currency translation of assets and liabilities and forward foreign exchange contracts are converted into sterling at the closing middle rates of exchange in the Net Assets Statement.
-Overseas income is converted at rates of exchange ruling when remitted.

-c) Acquisition costs of investments occur as brokerage commission when investments are purchased.
-They are recorded in the cost figure on an accruals basis.

-d) Investment management expenses are recorded at cost when the fund managers/custodian invoice the fund on a quarterly basis or provide a fee schedule deducted at source.
-Expenses are recorded on an accruals basis.

-e) Administration expenses are paid when invoiced by third party providers through the administrating authority's payment system and recharged to the Pension fund.
+Unquoted investments for Private Placements and Infrastructure are priced using discounted cash flow methodology. - b.
+Foreign currency translation of assets and liabilities and forward foreign exchange contracts are converted into sterling at the closing middle rates of exchange in the Net Assets Statement.
+Overseas income is converted at rates of exchange ruling when remitted. - c.
+Acquisition costs of investments occur as brokerage commission when investments are purchased.
+They are recorded in the cost figure on an accruals basis. - d.
+Investment management expenses are recorded at cost when the fund managers/custodian invoice the fund on a quarterly basis or provide a fee schedule deducted at source.
+Expenses are recorded on an accruals basis. - e.
+Administration expenses are paid when invoiced by third party providers through the administrating authority's payment system and recharged to the Pension fund.

-f) Interest on property developments - property is held in unit trusts for the pension fund, the return received is calculated in accordance with the unit price at the Net Assets Statement date.

-g) Contributions are accounted for in the period in which they fall due.
-Normal contributions received during the year are in accordance with the rates and adjustments certificate.

-h) Benefits are accounted for in the period in which they fall due.
-All benefits are calculated in accordance with the statutory regulations in force at the relevant benefit date.

-i) Transfers are accounted for on a cash basis, as the amount payable or receivable by the scheme is not determined until payment is actually made and accepted by the recipient.
-Group transfers are accounted for under the agreement which they are made.

-j) Cash and cash equivalents are held in the custody accounts by fund managers as agreed in the individual Investment Management Agreements (IMA).
-Cash held is at the discretion of the manager but must not exceed the stipulated permitted range in the IMA k) Investment Income - dividends from quoted securities are accrued when the securities are quoted ex-dividend.
+- f.
+Interest on property developments property is held in unit trusts for the pension fund, the return received is calculated in accordance with the unit price at the Net Assets Statement date. - g.
+Contributions are accounted for in the period in which they fall due.
+Normal contributions received during the year are in accordance with the rates and adjustments certificate. - h.
+Benefits are accounted for in the period in which they fall due.
+All benefits are calculated in accordance with the statutory regulations in force at the relevant benefit date. - i.
+Transfers are accounted for on a cash basis, as the amount payable or receivable by the scheme is not determined until payment is actually made and accepted by the recipient.
+Group transfers are accounted for under the agreement which they are made. - j.
+Cash and cash equivalents are held in the custody accounts by fund managers as agreed in the individual Investment Management Agreements (IMA).
+Cash held is at the discretion of the manager but must not exceed the stipulated permitted range in the IMA. - k.
+Investment Income dividends from quoted securities are accrued when the securities are quoted ex-dividend.
 Interest on cash deposits are accrued on daily basis.